samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 - Description: The name of the font to use for text in the UI.
 - Setting: `ui_font_family`
-- Default: `.TehanuSans`.
+- Default: `.GramSans`.
 This currently aliases to [IBM Plex](https://www.ibm.com/plex/).

 **Options**

-The name of any font family installed on the system, `".TehanuSans"` to use the Tehanu-provided default, or `".SystemUIFont"` to use the system's default UI font (on macOS and Windows).
+The name of any font family installed on the system, `".GramSans"` to use the Gram-provided default, or `".SystemUIFont"` to use the system's default UI font (on macOS and Windows).

 ## UI Font Features